 History of High Watch and Alcoholics Anonymous

 High Watch has a rich history connected to Alcoholics Anonymous.
-Inspired by AA co-founder Bill W., High Watch was established in 1940 as the world’s first 12-Step treatment center.
+Inspired by AA co-founder Bill W., High Watch was established in 1939 as the world’s first 12-Step treatment center.
 The debate over the role of Alcoholics Anonymous versus the role of professional treatment can be traced back to the first days of High Watch Farm.
 It was at that time, AA’s future was set to remain independent from the business of “treatment” for alcoholics.
-The colorful history of High Watch begins with Sister Francis, the woman who gave the farm to Bill W. in 1940.
+The colorful history of High Watch begins with Sister Francis, the woman who offered the farm to Bill W. in 1939.

 Sister Francis was born into a well-educated, affluent family with the given name of Ethelred Frances Folsom.
 She was most often called Sister Francis because of her affinity for the life and prayer of St. Francis.
 Sister Francis identified herself as a book illustrator and a landscape artist.
 Today, she is better known as a visionary and healer.

 Two interrelated themes stand out in Sister Francis’s life and writings: practical service to those in need of healing, and, the desire to let ’the real Christ self shine through’.
 “As she practiced healing, Sister Francis disagreed with the revivalist tenet of a man as a sinner.
 She wrote that it wasn’t easy for good “to manifest when they all think themselves sinners.
 It makes me realize more than ever the necessity of getting away from the teaching of evil and sin and fastening our minds on being sons of God.”
 She chose to live day to day and express all the joy she could.